CandiedSites/CODE-SPRITES/README.md

 ### Want to help?
 There's always room for one more in cyberspace!
 While the team creating this IS led by a 12 year old boy, that 12 year old boy has a passion for coding.
 If you want to help make the website, be a beta tester, or contribute sprites before the release of the website, all you have to do is ask!
 (Team members will be expected to contribute to the website or give reason for not contributing at least once a week.
 This isn't an official job and you will not have work hours or be given pay for your work.)
 ### These files are here for you!
 If you want to check out this website, you can!
-Download this repository, unzip it, put the files in a folder, and open the `index.html` file with your browser via your file explorer.
-Simple!
+Download this repository and open the `index.html` file with your browser.
 #### Happy Coding!